Archive for July 2015

 July 25, 2015

 Phillip Ivester has had excellent success in drag racing, winning “an amazing” 164 events.
-He’s also built many race engines and helped many into the world of drag racing….
+He has also built many race engines and helped others into the world of drag racing.
+It’s been more than five years now when he began working with Dr. James Caserio, MD from Hendersonville.

-Below photo: Whipple Supercharger….Not your standard supercharger!
-Or as the saying goes; “not your fathers supercharger.”
+Below photo: Whipple Supercharger….not your standard supercharger!

 IMG_4343